MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### Feature Selection

 If multicollinearity is an issue, a common solution is to reduce the feature set.
 However, in general a simpler model with fewer features is more desirable in terms of efficiency, interpretability, and performance (reducing risk of overfitting).
 It can be done in a few ways: stepwise selection (forward/backward/bi-directional); regularisation of the coefficients (lasso/ridge/elastic net); Principal Components Analysis (PCA); or, Partial Least Squares.
 Each has pros and cons, so it will depend on your problem and goals.
+However, a caution: automated feature selection is usually not recommended for causal inference, because a feature’s predictive power does not reliably indicate whether it is a confounder that must be adjusted for.
+It may still be useful as an exploratory tool to understand correlated features, but final feature selection should be guided by domain knowledge and the causal structure of the problem.

 ### 1. Stepwise selection